dfujim/bfit/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on '....'
 3. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Desktop (please complete the following information):**
- - OS: [e.g. OpenSUSE]
+ - Machine or OS: [e.g. isdaq01 or OpenSUSE]
  - Version [e.g. 4.2.5]

 **Additional context**